JosephLai241/URS/docs/Error Messages.md

        \ \_\
         \/_/

+    Prawcore exception: [EXCEPTION]

 This message is displayed if you enter invalid API credentials or if you are not connected to the internet.
+The exception is printed in the next line under the art.

 Recheck `Credentials.py` to make sure the `API` dictionary's values are correct.

+## No Reddit Objects Left to Scrape

+      ___
+    /' _ `\
+    /\ \/\ \
+    \ \_\ \_\
+     \/_/\/_/...
+No [OBJECTS] to scrape!
+Exiting.

+This message is displayed if the Reddit objects you have passed in have failed validation (does not exist), is skipped, and there is no longer any objects left for URS to process for that specific scraper.

 ## Rate Limit Reached